-Recently New York became the latest state to pass legislation requiring that all smoke alarms sold have “long-life” batteries (beginning in 2017).
-So why are Mikey and Prevention 1st still telling you to test your alarms when you change your clocks March 13?
+New York has became the latest state to pass legislation requiring that all smoke alarms sold have “long-life” batteries.
+So why are Mikey and Prevention 1st still telling you to test your alarms when you change your clocks?

 Even for smoke alarms that have long-life batteries—or are hard-wired—it’s still important to make sure the alarm is working.
 Not every single long-life battery will work for 10 years, and even hard-wired alarms can fail.
 So yes, you should still test your smoke alarms at least twice a year — once a month is better, as recommended by the National Fire Protection Association.

 Mikey’s “Test Your Alarms” message includes your CO detector.
 The Consumer Product Safety Commission recommends pushing the test button on your CO detector (which tests whether the circuitry is operating correctly), to replace the detector at the age recommended by the manufacturer, and most importantly to go outside to fresh air immediately if it goes off.

 That goes for smoke alarms too.
 Mikey’s third message is simple: When the alarms go off, you get out.
 Searching for the source of the CO or the fire could be a fatal mistake.